Welcome to part 2 of SEO for Beginners, designed to help you optimize your small business website.

 2. Download the free PDF version for easier access offline or anytime

-PS - there is a glossary of SEO terms at the bottom of the article if you need to reference, I recommend that you browse through them to familiarize yourself with the world of SEO.
+PS - there is a glossary of SEO terms [here] if you need to reference, I recommend that you browse through them to familiarize yourself with the world of SEO.

 It's important to know not only how to optimize your website, but what words to optimize it for.
 It won't do you any good to optimize you website for a phrase that no one is searching for!
 Before your start taking action to optimize your website, make sure that you have taken the time to properly research your keywords.

 There are four main types of SEO that you can apply to your website so that your site is optimized for search engines to direct more traffic to your website.